Walfred-MA/Ctyper/readme.md

 <!-- GETTING STARTED -->
-## Getting Started
+Getting Started

-This repository contains:
+This repository includes the following components:

-1. ctyper itself (src)
+ctyper (src)

-A c++ program use to perform genotyping on NGS data
+A C++ program for performing genotyping on NGS data.

-2. a tool to visualize the ctyper's results (tools/Plot)
+Visualization Tool (tools/Plot)

-A python tool use to visualize genotyping results using multiple sequence alignments
+A Python tool for visualizing genotyping results using multiple sequence alignments.

-3. a tool to help summary cohort study results (tools/Cohort)
+Cohort Analysis Tool (tools/Cohort)

-A python tool use to summary results from all samples and include annotation information.
+A Python tool for summarizing results across all samples in a cohort study, including annotation information.

-4. a pangenome allele database ctyper relies on (link in data)
+Pangenome Allele Database (link in data)

-The database used by ctyper for genotyping.
+A database used by ctyper for genotyping purposes.

-5. the annotation of pangenome allele-type to help population analysis (link in data)
+Population Analysis Annotation Database (link in data) A database with annotation information to assist in population-level analyses.

-The database with annotation information used in cohort study.
+Individual Sample Annotation Database (link in data)

-6. A more detailed annotation of all individual pangenome alleles to help individual sample study (link in data)
+A comprehensive database with detailed annotations for individual pangenome alleles, supporting individual sample studies and visualization.

-The database with annotation information used in visualization.
+Test Cases (tests)

-7. simple test cases (tests)
+Simple test cases for validating the tools and pipeline.